Myrtle rust Uredo rangelii on lophomyrtus ‘Black Stallion’

 Myrtle rust is widespread in both New South Wales and Queensland, including some bushland areas, and because the disease is so easily spread, Victoria is likely to see further introductions from these states.

-Affected industries and agencies are collaborating with DPI to prepare for future management of the disease in Victoria.
+Affected industries and agencies are collaborating with DEPI to prepare for future management of the disease in Victoria.

 Businesses trading in Myrtaceae plants should adopt the Australian Nursery Industry Myrtle Rust Management Plan to help slow the spread of the disease.